Send the link below via email or IMCopy

 When did the first mention of Arthur appear and in what literature?

-Historia Brittonum, which was written by a Welsh monk known as Nennius.
-This literature tells of the twelve battles (including Mount Badon and the City of the Legion) fought by Arthur, who was referred here as a warrior.
+, which was written by a Welsh monk known as Nennius.
+This literature tells of the 12 battles (including Mount Badon and the City of the Legion) fought by Arthur, who was referred here as a warrior.

 Who were Arthur's mother and father?

 Legend says that King Arthur was born to King Uther Pendragon and Ygraine.
-Ygraine was actually the wife of Duke Gorlois when she conceived Arthur.
+Ygraine was married to Duke Gorlois when she conceived Arthur.
 Uther, through Merlin's magic was made to look exactly like Gorlois.
 When Gorlois died, Uther immediately married Ygraine.

 Why was Arthur considered such a great king?
 What were his accomplishments?

 What gave Arthur an advantage in battle?